AlexAsplund/Vanchor/README.md

 For controlling speed and direction of an electrical trolling motor.
 The goal here is to be able to use (almost) any cheap trolling motor while still having autopilot/follow route features.

-The current version gets it's coordinates from my Humminbird plotter.
-But it's easy to add support for cheap GPS modules if you want to.
-Just don't go too cheap.
+The current version can get it's coordinates from a plotter that sends NMEA (I have a Humminbird plotter) or a ublox NEO (tested with an M9N).
+But it's easy to add support for other GPS modules if you want to.
+Just don't go too cheap if you want it pretty accurate.

 Made a total makeover of the softwre to make it more event based, adding PID and so on.
 So there's probably a lot of bugs currently.